bartificer/programming-by-stealth/docs/pbs98.md

 ## *has-a* Relationships are Simple

 The *has-a* relationship really is very simple to describe — instances of one class have instances of another as the values for one or more of their instance data attributes.
-Instead of the values of instancedata attributes being booleans or numbers or strings, they are instances of other classes.
+Instead of the values of instance data attributes being booleans or numbers or strings, they are instances of other classes.

 There is no new syntax to learn, it really is just as simple as assigning the value of a data attribute to an instance object.